 In my opinion, I think that _______________________.
 One reason for this is __________________________.
 Another reason is _________________________.
 This is why I think ____________________________________.

 In pairs, students will tell their partner their opinion about the best TV show and tell two reasons why.
-Teacher will walk around and correct/help as needed.
+The teacher will walk around and correct/help as needed.

 After about 5-7 minutes, ask for students to share out what their partner said.
 Be sure students speak in complete sentences and use the format given.